How to Use Trello as a Freelancer

 - Cards – Cards are the heart and soul of Trello.
 They can be added inside each list item to represent project-specific tasks, documents, checklists, task instructions, steps in the process, due dates, and others.
 Cards can be given labels, added checklists, assigned to team members, given start and finish dates, commented on, linked to each other, attached files, and moved from one list to another.

 How Freelancers Can Use Trello

-Freelancers are their own managers.
+Freelancers are their managers.
 The good thing about managing your work is that you set your own schedule.
 However, balancing different clients, schedules, and tasks can be a nightmare.
 If the wrong work management approach is used, you risk losing a client.
-Therefore, it’s best you adopt Trello to help you organize work.
-Due to its simplicity, Trello has almost no learning curve, and you can start using it almost right away.
+Therefore, you should adopt Trello to help you organize work.
+Due to its simplicity, Trello has almost no learning curve, and you can start using it immediately.
 The more you use it, the more you realize how powerful and versatile it is.